Homeless and Panhandling Laws

 “Local laws restricting vagrancy increase safety and can help citizens connect with social services.”

 - Laws that address vagrancy may help police shut down panhandlers collecting money for drugs.
-According to the Manchester Chief of Police, from 2015 to 2017 at least two dozen known panhandlers have overdosed in the city.

 - Laws against loitering, trespassing, and camping on public property all give law enforcement leverage to move homeless people to safer situations and connect them with social services.